bhasarma/projects/README.md

-This is a list of projects I have worked on:
+This is a list of portfolio projects I have worked on:

 | Serial Number |  Name of Project  | Type of Dataset | Category of Problem    |             Status          |
 |:-------------------:|:----------------------:|:------------------:|:------------:|:---------------------------:|